 Who doesn’t like purchasing something that keeps on giving you joy??

-1) First, you want to find a shallow container to work with because the garden will be easier to see and enjoy.
-You should also make sure there are holes in the bottom for drainage.
+First, you want to find a shallow container to work with because the garden will be easier to see and enjoy.
+Also, drainage is key.
+For healthy plants, select a container with drainage holes at the bottom to allow excess water to escape.

-3) Place your largest piece in the container next.
-For me, my little cottage is the biggest piece.
+Place your largest piece in the container next.
+For me, my pretty fairy cottage is the biggest piece.
 I always place it in the center.
 This gives me the ability to easily decorate on either side of the planter.

-Grab your plants and all your little garden items and put them in place.
-You can find many fairy garden items at your local garden center or on-line.
-Like I said earlier, you can also use items you have around your house to decorate the garden.
+Grab your plants and all your little core fairy garden items and put them in place.
+Fairy garden supplies are plentiful!
+Explore your local garden center or browse online retailers to find just the right pieces.
+Remember, you can also get creative and use household items to add your own unique touch, as I mentioned before.

 I always put the fairy in last.